petems/cucumber-puppet/README.md

 cucumber-puppet allows you writing behavioural tests for your Puppet manifest.
 It is currently in alpha testing.

+# Requirements

+cucumber-puppet should work with following program versions.
+Older versions might work as well, or not.

+- ruby >= 1.8.6
+- puppet >= 0.24.8

 # Quickstart

 Install cucumber-puppet